20% off your first purchase with code: SHOP24

 Now that your books are sorted, how do you keep them that way?
 If you just stick them on your bookshelves, you’ll have a hard time keeping track of your books and will quickly find a mess on your hands.

-The only way to keep them neat and in their correct spot is to give students an easy way to put them back where they belong.
-This is easy to do with book baskets or bins.
+The only way to keep them neat and in their proper place is to give students an easy way to put them back where they belong.
+The good news is that it’s pretty easy to do with book baskets or bins.

 If you have mix of picture books and chapter books, you’ll probably want bins in several sizes.
 I also find it helpful to have one color for fiction and another color for non-fiction books.
 This makes it easy for students to know where to look.

-These are what the baskets in my library look like:
+These are what the baskets for chapter books in my library look like:

 Labels for Bins, Baskets, and Books

 Next, you need a way to label your baskets.
-This is a really important step because without labels, students won't be able to return books to the correct bins.
+This is an important step because without labels, students won’t be able to return books to the correct bins.
 There are several good options for book bin labels.
 You can use:

 • index cards